 - Wrap the tofu block with a few sheets of paper towelling or a clean dish cloth.
-Put a couple heavy cookbooks on top and let it press for 10 minutes.
+Put a couple heavy cookbooks on top and let it press for 15 minutes or more.

 Cooking the Tofu

-Peanut Satay Sauce
+Spicy Satay Peanut Sauce

-- While the tofu is in the oven, prepare the rice noodles as per package instructions.
+- Next, prepare the rice noodles as per package instructions.

-- Cut the peppers into thin slices.
+- Cut the red pepper and avocado (if using) into thin slices.